The role of $T_0$ in CMB anisotropy measurements: Calibration and units

-The CMB temperature anisotropy power spectrum $C_\ell$ [and the multipole-scaled quantity $D_\ell=\ell(\ell+1)C_\ell/(2\pi$)] is usually defined as the covariance of the coefficients of the spherical harmonic expansion of $\Delta T(\hat{\mathbf{n}})/T$, where $\hat{\mathbf{n}}$ is the direction on the sky and $\Delta T(\hat{\mathbf{n}})/T$ is a dimensionless quantity.
+The CMB temperature anisotropy power spectrum $C_\ell$ [which is related to the multipole-scaled quantity $D_\ell=\ell(\ell+1)C_\ell/(2\pi$)] is usually defined as the covariance of the coefficients of the spherical harmonic expansion of the dimensionless quantity $\Delta T(\hat{\mathbf{n}})/T$, where $\hat{\mathbf{n}}$ is the direction on the sky.
 The predictions of theoretical models for the power spectra are also most directly obtained as dimensionless quantities.
-Indeed, the dimensionless anisotropy power is directly related to the dimensionless amplitude of primordial curvature perturbations, $A_{\rm s}$, and for the primary anisotropies the dimensionless power (unlike the power in temperature units) is approximately independent of the epoch of observation during the evolution of the Universe~\cite{ZMS2007}.
+Indeed, the dimensionless anisotropy power is directly related to the dimensionless amplitude of primordial curvature perturbations, $A_{\rm s}$, and for the primary anisotropies the dimensionless power (unlike the power in temperature units) satisfies the approximate scaling relation~\cite{ZMS2007} \beq \ell'^2 C_{\ell'}(t') \simeq \ell^2 C_\ell(t) \eeq during the evolution of the Universe, where \beq \ell' \equiv \ell \frac{D_{\rm A}(t')}{D_{\rm A}(t)}, \eeq for angular diameter distance $D_{\rm A}(t)$ from recombination to the observer at time $t$.
 However, in the current convention the temperature and polarization anisotropy power spectra are given in temperature units (usually $\mu{\rm K}^2$) for measured results from CMB experiments and, usually, also for the results of theoretical calculations.
 On the other hand the lensing reconstruction spectrum, $C_\ell^{\phi\phi}$, is always provided in dimensionless form.